I had many personal projects in various programming languages. Here are some of the main ones. Most are available on GitHub.

-Before I got a proper oscilloscope, I had to make to with my Arduino Leonardo.
-With some low-level tweaks, I could get it to output almost 10k samples per second, allowing me to visualize a signal up to about 5 kHz on an interface I wrote with OpenGL (GitLab / GitHub).
+Before I got a proper oscilloscope, I had to make do with my Arduino Leonardo.
+With some low-level tweaks, I could get it to output almost 10k samples per second, allowing me to visualize a signal up to about 5 kHz on an interface I wrote with OpenGL.

 Vendetta (2D RPG, 2013–2014)

 Technical stack: C, SFML